oschweitzer/learning-resources/nodejs_lesson.md

 ### Routes

-With REST API, routes are still a combination of a path and a HTTP method.
+With REST API, routes are still a combination of a path and an HTTP method.
 Routes are also called **API endpoints**.
 These HTTP methods are and should be used for particular process.

 - GET: get a resource from the server.
 - POST: post a resource to the server (i.e. create or append a resource).